 Ecommerce can be a cut-throat business.
 With Amazon taking the lion's share of online commerce these days, it's hard to stand out.
 But still, people carve out successful sub-niches inside niches.
 The key is the ability to differentiate your business or product from the masses.
 A product that resonates with people or solves a problem is only the first step.
-Then you need to market it.
+Then you need to market it online.
 Fabio Molle from Functional Tennis relies on Instagram for traffic but he has tried everything and has some words of wisdom for ecommerce entrepreneurs.